marcoPolo357/EPA/README.md

 Designed a conceptual data model to capture the high-level data relationships.
 Translated the conceptual model into a physical relational data model, ensuring efficient and structured data storage.

- - Object-Oriented Design: The application was developed with a focus on encapsulation, inheritance, and polymorphism, using method overloading.
+ - Object-Oriented Design:

+The application was developed with a focus on encapsulation, inheritance, and polymorphism, using method overloading.
 Each class adhered to the Single Responsibility Principle, and dependency injection was implemented through interface classes to promote flexibility and maintainability.

- - Data Handling: I designed a relational database with at least two interconnected tables, including a user table.
+ - Data Handling:

+I designed a relational database with at least two interconnected tables, including a user table.
 Stored procedures, views, and transactions were used to ensure efficient data management and integrity.
 The application handled multiple queries within transactions using begin transaction and commit/rollback.

+ - Parameterization:

- - Parameterization: To enhance security and maintainability, the connection string and decision-making parameters were stored in external files, such as XML or JSON, rather than being hardcoded.
+To enhance security and maintainability, the connection string and decision-making parameters were stored in external files, such as XML or JSON, rather than being hardcoded.

- - Clean Code and Security: The code was written following best practices for clean coding, including comprehensive comments, meaningful identifier names, and adherence to coding conventions.
+ - Clean Code and Security:

+The code was written following best practices for clean coding, including comprehensive comments, meaningful identifier names, and adherence to coding conventions.

+ - Security measures:

- - Security measures included password masking during login, session management, and user authentication checks on every page.
+Password masking during login, session management, and user authentication checks on every page.

+ - Localization:

- - Localization: The user interface and code identifiers were fully localized in Serbian to meet the non-functional requirements.
+The user interface and code identifiers were fully localized in Serbian to meet the non-functional requirements.

  - This project provided me with hands-on experience in developing a robust, secure, and maintainable web application, reflecting industry standards and best practices.